localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ awslocal lambda invoke --function-name ml-train /tmp/test.tmp
 {{< / command >}}

 The first Lambda function will train the model and upload it to the S3 bucket.
-Finally, we can invoke the second Lambda function to evaluate the model's performance.
+Finally, we can invoke the second Lambda function to do predictions with the model.

 {{< command >}}
 $ awslocal lambda invoke --function-name ml-predict /tmp/test.tmp